 Bread is one of the most consumed foods in the world.
-Because of the number of bread baked daily, there might be times when not all of it is eaten.
+Because of the amount of bread baked daily, there might be times when not all of it is eaten.
 To avoid wastage, you might want to feed bread to your chickens.
 However, what happens when it goes stale?
 Can chickens eat moldy bread?

-Why Do Molds Grow On Bread?
+Why Does Mold Grow on Bread?

 Mold spores are microscopic fungi that float around.
 You can’t see or touch them, but they are everywhere.
 When it settles on something like damp bread, it can feed on it and produce chemicals.
 The chemicals then start breaking the bread down, causing it to rot.